Jun

 1:00 PM13:00

-As a family caregiver, which documents do you need in place?
+As a family (&friend) caregiver, which documents do you need in place?
 Join us for a presentation about power of attorney and health care proxy documents, trusts, an overview of Medicaid planning and other essential considerations.

 Presenter: Jeremy P. Sedelmeyer, Member/Trust & Estate, Bond, Schoeneck & King PLLC